dvklopfenstein/biocode/doc/seq_variants.md

 # Sequence Variants

 ## Guidelines for establishing causality to disease
-"Unfortunately, although the vast majority of genes reported as causally linked to monogenic diseases are true positives, false assignments of causality at the variant level are a substantial issue."(2)
+*Unfortunately, although the vast majority of genes reported as causally linked to monogenic diseases are true positives, false assignments of causality at the variant level are a substantial issue.*(2)

   1) Nature 2015 May [**Standards and guidelines for the interpretation of sequence variants: a joint consensus recommendation of the American College of Medical Genetics